 This act is not for dealing the business loans.
-It doesn’t matter whether the kind of business is a partnership, company, limited liability company, small business, or a medium-sized business.
+It doesn’t matter whether the kind of business is a partnership, company, limited liability company, small business, or medium-sized business.
 There are other laws that deal with these loans.

 Who other parties a debt collector can contact?

-Other than the original debtor to which collection agencies concerned, they can contact their family, friends, parents, sisters, and co-workers.
+Other than the original debtor to which collection agencies are concerned, they can contact their family, friends, parents, sisters, and co-workers.
 But can’t open up the information regarding debt.
 He can only communicate with all of these parties for taking any contact or address information of the original debtor.